The Kingdom of the Cults: Summary

-In coverage of the Evangelical-Adventist controversy, the book partially rehabilitated the reputation of Seventh Day Adventist christianity.
-He covers each group's history and teachings, and contrasts them with those of mainstream Christianity.
+Martin covers each group's history and teachings, contrasting them with those of mainstream Protestant Christianity.
+In an appendix titled "The Puzzle of Seventh-day Adventism," Martin partially rehabilitated the reputation of the Seventh-day Adventist Church in the midst of the ongoing Evangelical-Adventist controversy.

-In contrast to accepted definition, Martin defines "a cult" as "a group of people gathered about a specific person—or person's misinterpretation of the Bible," while admitting that in spite of "distorting Scripture" such groups' teachings may contain "considerable truths" that have Biblical support but have become de-emphasized by mainstream Christianity, such as divine healing and prophecy.
+In contrast with some standard secular definitions of the word, Martin narrowly defines a cult in theological terms as "a group of people gathered about a specific person—or person's misinterpretation of the Bible," while admitting that in spite of "distorting Scripture" such groups' beliefs may contain "considerable truths" that have biblical support but have become de-emphasized by mainstream Christianity, such as divine healing and prophecy.

 Influence and reception

 By 1989, The Kingdom of the Cults had sold over 500,000 copies and was one of the ten best-selling American spiritual books.
 The book has been described as being regarded by evangelicals as "the authoritative reference work on major cult systems for nearly 40 years."
-However, it has been criticized by members of some of the groups it discusses, particularly Mormons, upset that their faith should be labeled a "cult".
+However, it has been criticized by members of some of the groups it discusses, particularly Mormons, who object that their faith should be labeled a "cult".

 There have been several editions over the years with some changes.
 In the 1985 edition the Nation of Islam was not mentioned, and in the 2003 edition it was put back in a chapter on Islam itself.
-After Martin's death, a revised and expanded edition was issued that listed Ravi K. Zacharias as co-author.
+After Martin's death, a revised and expanded edition was issued that listed Ravi K. Zacharias as "general editor."